-South of Baharampur and north of Palashi had the river as its border between Bardhaman District and Nadia District.
-The river then flows southwards along the places like Katwa, Navadwip and Kalna.
-At Kalna it initially formed the boundary between Nadia District and Hooghly District, and then further south between Hooghly District and North 24 Parganas District.
+South of Baharampur and north of Palashi had the river as its border between Bardhaman district and Nadia district.
+The river then flows southwards along the places like Katwa, Nabadwip and Kalna.
+At Kalna it initially formed the boundary between Nadia district and Hooghly district, and then further south between Hooghly district and North 24 Parganas district.
 It flows past Halisahar, Rishra, Chunchura and Kamarhati.
 The river turns to the southwest and enters the twin cities of Kolkata (Calcutta) and Howrah.
 At Nurpur it enters an old channel of the Ganges, turns south, and empties into the Bay of Bengal.
 Two of its well-known tributaries are Damodar and Rupnarayan.

-The Bhagirathi-Hooghly river system is an essential lifeline for the people of West Bengal.
-It is through this river that the East India company sailed in to Bengal and established their trade settlement - Calcutta, which later grew up to be one of the greatest cities of the world and capital of the one-time British India.
+Bhagirathi-Hooghly river system is an essential lifeline for the people of West Bengal.
+Through this river, East India Company sailed in to Bengal and established their trade settlement in Calcutta, which later grew up to be one of the greatest cities of the world and capital of the one-time British India.
 People from other countries like French, Portuguese, Dutch and others had their trade settlement by the banks of this river.

 The river provides perpetual supply of water to the plains of West Bengal for irrigation, human and industry consumption.
 The river is navigable and the major transport system in the region with a huge traffic flow.
 Port of Kolkata on this river is the third biggest port of India.
 The fish from the river are essential to the local economy.
 The modern container port of Haldia, on the meeting point of lower Hooghly and Haldi River, now carries much of the region's naval trade.